 The Samsung Galaxy Watch 3 offers the possibility to measure numerous health parameters, including blood oxygen saturation, blood pressure, and electrocardiogram.
 In addition, Atrial Fibrillation and other heart rhythm abnormalities are detected.

 All health data are safely stored in the Samsung Health Monitor app that allows you to send a pdf report to your health care provider.
 The Galaxy Watch 3 is also a device to consider in the quantified world we live in, especially with its recent price drop, making it very affordable.

 The Fitbit Sense is the latest model offered by Fitbit.
 It includes ECG readings and all you can expect from a fitness watch, but where it shines is for stress measurement.
 Using an Electro Dermal Activity (EDA) sensor will detect your stress level and skin temperature.
 Some users have reported issues with the side inductive button that will activate unintentionally, but it offers all you can expect from the competitors when it comes to ECG.

 Sense by Fitbit

 Price when reviewed: $329.95

-The ECG measurement requires putting two fingers on the Sense rim to complete the electrical circuit and waiting for 30 seconds.
-Although the Sense is perfectly capable of measuring body temperature and blood oxygen saturation, these measurements will be done at night.
-The results will be averaged out, making it difficult to get an instant measure, such as after a jog or workout session.
+The ECG measurement requires putting two fingers on the Sense rim to complete the electrical circuit and waiting 30 seconds.
+Although the Sense can measure body temperature and blood oxygen saturation, these measurements will be done at night.
+Therefore, the results will be averaged out, making it difficult to get an instant measure after a jog or workout session.

 Unfortunately, the Fitbit Sense is not as responsive as other devices and is considered by most as a work in progress.
-With just a few hardware and software updates, the Sense may well show its full potential.
+However, with just a few hardware and software updates, the Sense may well show its full potential.

 Also to consider